stephen-kollo/atlas-traffic-report/README.md

 ✏️Bigo<br>
 <br>
 In pop-up menu set Google Sheets links and numbers of each Column in menu to attach exact Columns in your Sheets<br>
-That menu is showed on the second screen below
+This menu is shown in the screenshot below.

 Main View / Setting Source Data
 <br>